Meet Father John Huber, CSB

 “I consider myself a big supporter of Catholic education and collaboration is extremely important with fellow Catholic schools.
 Over the years I have met many good and talented people who are willing to come and do workshops.
 I am lucky to work with religious and lay people who are dedicated to the mission of Catholic education,” he said.

-In 2018, he was elected to the General Council for a second term and concluded his ministry at Detroit Catholic Central High School.
-He moved to Houston to minister part-time at the University of St. Thomas.
-The General Council then asked him to increase his workload by working full-time as the Director of BNENE, the Basilian Network for Education and the New Evangelization.
-This initiative offers professional development and faith formation to the faculties and staffs of our Basilian high schools to insure that the teachings of the Church concerning education, as well as the Basilian tradition of education continue despite the lower numbers of Basilians working in the schools.
+In 2018, he was elected to vicar general of the Congregation and is currently serving his second term in this role.
+He is the director of BNENE, the Basilian Network for Education and the New Evangelization, an initiative that offers professional development and faith formation to the faculties and staffs of Basilian high schools.
 He currently serves on five different school boards: the University of St. Thomas (Houston), the Aquinas Institute (Rochester), Incarnate Word Academy (Houston), Detroit Catholic Central High School, the Archdiocese of Galveston-Houston School Council, as well as the Inner City School Task Force (Houston).